 In the Scottish lower leagues odds are also calculated on less accurate stats or ‘truths’.
 For example Clyde could be on a 5 game home losing streak before hosting Cowdenbeath, who have won their last 8 games on the road.

-More often than not, the bookmaker’s will go with home advantage when formulating their odds in these lesser known divisions, so you could take advantage of some very generous odds to make money.
+More often than not, the bookmaker’s will go with home advantage when formulating their odds in these lesser known divisions.
+Meaning you could take advantage of some very generous odds to make money.